astrohart/MFR/MFR.CommandLine.Models.Interfaces/README.md

 This property's value is set to the [Empty](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String.Empty 'System.String.Empty') value if it is not specified on the command line.

+<a name='P-MFR-CommandLine-Models-Interfaces-ICommandLineInfo-UpdateGitOnAutoStart'></a>
+### UpdateGitOnAutoStart `property`

+##### Summary

+Gets or sets a value indicating whether to update the user's local Git repository even when running in `Auto Start` mode.

+##### Remarks

+If this property has a `null` value, then that means the user did not specify the corresponding flag on the command line at all.

+The default value of this property is `null`.

 <a name='T-MFR-CommandLine-Models-Interfaces-Properties-Resources'></a>
 ## Resources `type`